A Trusted Learning and Development Advisor

 WHAT DOES IT LOOK LIKE?

 The figure below shows an example of a basic matrix structure.
 Across the top are the typical organisational functions of marketing, information technology, human resources and sales & service.
-Down the left hand side are the various projects being undertaken by the firm.
-Each project has a project leader and is staffed by a people from each of the functional areas.
+Down the left-hand side are the various projects being undertaken by the firm.
+Each project has a project leader and is staffed by a person from each of the functional areas.

-A unique dynamic of matrix management is that it creates a dual line of command as the project team leaders report to their functional manager as well as their project manager.
-Jim from Marketing is part of Project 1 so his project manager is Tony however, he still reports to his functional manager.
-Our matrix management course enables participants to effectively work in matrix-managed teams with a matrix reporting structure.
+A unique dynamic of matrix management is that it creates a dual line of command, as the project team leaders report to their functional manager as well as their project manager.
+Jim from Marketing is part of Project 1, so his project manager is Tony, however he still reports to his functional manager.
+Our matrix management workshop enables participants to effectively work in matrix-managed teams with a matrix reporting structure.

 DISADVANTAGES